 e-mail, letter, or telephone.

 In NYC?
 Ask the Chief Clerk.
-For trial courts in New York City, make your request to the Chief Clerk of the court.
-To find the mailing address, e-mail address, and phone number for the appropriate Chief Clerk, please visit our Local ADA Information by Courthouse page, and select the county in which the court is located.
+For trial courts in New York City, make your request to the Chief Clerk of the court in person, by phone, or online.
+To find the online request form, mailing address, e-mail address, and phone number for the appropriate Chief Clerk, please visit our Local ADA Information by Courthouse page, and select the county in which the court is located.

 Outside NYC?
 Ask the District Executive.
 For trial courts outside New York City, make your request to the District Executive of the judicial district in which the court is located.
 To find the mailing address, e-mail address, and phone number for the appropriate District Executive, please visit our Local ADA Information by Courthouse page, and select the county in which the court is located.